Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Details and additional results on ordered weakening analysis

 \subsection{Comparison with random order weakening}

-As an additional analysis, we compare HRV-based ordered weakening with random weakening.
-To facilitate this comparison, we calculate the area between the LeRHF and MoRHF line plots.
-A larger area indicates that the ordering of CA heads aligns more closely with the relevance of the corresponding concept.
-Table~\ref{tab:appendix_comparison_with_random_orderings} presents a comparison of HRV-based ordered weakening and three random weakening approaches across six visual concepts.
+As an additional analysis, we compare HRV-based ordered weakening with random order weakening by calculating the area between the LeRHF and MoRHF line plots.
+The definitions of MoRHF and LeRHF for HRV-based ordered weakening are provided in Section~\ref{sec:head_relevance_vectors_interpretable_features}.
+For random order weakening, the $H$ cross-attention heads are first ordered randomly, and then MoRHF is defined as the first-to-last order and LeRHF as the last-to-first order based on this random ordering.
+A larger (LeRHF $-$ MoRHF) area indicates that the ordering of CA heads better reflects the relevance of the corresponding concept.
+Table~\ref{tab:appendix_comparison_with_random_orderings} compares HRV-based ordered weakening and three random weakening approaches across six visual concepts.
 The results show that HRV-based ordered weakening achieves a higher (LeRHF $-$ MoRHF) area, demonstrating its effectiveness in ordering heads based on their relevance to the given concept.